Godavari River

-The Godavari ([ɡod̪aːʋəɾiː]) is India's second longest river after the Ganga River, and drains the third largest basin in India, covering about 10% of India's total geographical area.
+The Godavari (/sa/) is India's second longest river after the Ganges River, and drains the third largest basin in India, covering about 10% of the total geographical area.
 Its source is in Trimbakeshwar, Nashik, Maharashtra.
-It flows east for 1465 km, draining the states of Maharashtra (48.6%), Telangana (18.8%), Andhra Pradesh (4.5%), Chhattisgarh (10.9%) and Odisha (5.7%).
+It flows east for 1465 km, draining the states of Maharashtra (48.6%), Telangana (18.8%), Andhra Pradesh (4.5%), Chhattisgarh (10.9%), and Odisha (5.7%).
 The river ultimately empties into the Bay of Bengal through an extensive network of distributaries.
 Its 3,12,812 km2 drainage basin is one of the largest in the Indian subcontinent, with only the Ganga and Indus rivers having a larger drainage basin.
 In terms of length, catchment area and discharge, the Godavari is the largest in peninsular India, and had been dubbed as the Dakshina Ganga (Southern Ganges).

-The river has been revered in Hindu scriptures for many millennia and continues to harbour and nourish a rich cultural heritage.
 In the past few decades, the river has been barricaded by several barrages and dams, keeping a head of water (depth) which lowers evaporation.
 Its broad river delta houses 729 persons/km^{2} – nearly twice the Indian average population density and has a substantial risk of flooding, which in lower parts would be exacerbated if the global sea level were to rise.